dataluscorp/browser/toolkit/components/telemetry/docs/collection/custom-pings.rst

 Helpful tools for designing new pings include:

 - `gzipServer <https://github.com/mozilla/gzipServer>`_ - a Python script that can run locally and receives and saves Telemetry pings.
-Making Firefox send to it allows inspecting outgoing pings easily.
+Making Datalus send to it allows inspecting outgoing pings easily.
 - ``about:telemetry`` - allows inspecting submitted pings from the local archive, including all custom ones.

 Designing custom pings